mvandenhull26/mvandenhull-project1/Troubleshooting OPAC .md

 It didn't work right, and I realized I needed "sudo" in front of my command line, so I then ran "sudo mv cataloging/instert.php cataloging/insert.php"

 ![image description](./images/9.png)

+After all of this, my cataloging part of the website started to work!
+I then entered several books, and was very happy.